jermnelson/intro2libsys/textbook/index.rst

-The conceit I started with was that by using the Sphinx documentation framework, I could write the core content for the textbook and share that same content to the Django-based framework that I was turning more into rough beginnings of a distributed learing system (DSL) that would complement a more traditional textbook.
+The conceit I started with was that by using the Sphinx documentation framework, I could write the core content for the textbook and share that same content to the Django-based framework that I was turning more into rough beginnings of a distributed learning system (DSL) that would complement a more traditional textbook.

-My intention that this textbook and accompanying DSL will provide a useful start for individuals interested in pursuing a librarian career in technology or technical services although any information professional should benefit from a better understanding of the library systems they depend on assisting patrons or in their daily workflow.
+My intention that this textbook and accompanying DSL will provide a useful start for individuals interested in pursuing a librarian career in technology or technical services although any information professional should benefit from a better understanding of the library systems they depend on assisting patrons or in their daily work-flow.

 This book and related technical documentation for the DSL are released under the Creative Commons `Attribution-ShareAlike`_ license.
 All source